ibm-cloud-docs/cloud-activity-tracker/cli/config_at_cli.md

-## Updating the Activity Tracker CLI
+## Updating the Activity Tracker CF plugin
 {: #update_cli}

 Complete the following steps to update the {{site.data.keyword.cloudaccesstrailshort}} CF plugin:

-1. Download the latest release of the {{site.data.keyword.cloudaccesstrailshort}} service CLI plugin from [the Bluemix CLI page](https://clis.ng.bluemix.net/ui/repository.html#cf-plugins).
+1. Download the latest release of the {{site.data.keyword.cloudaccesstrailshort}} CF plugin from [the {{site.data.keyword.Bluemix_notm}} CLI page](https://clis.ng.bluemix.net/ui/repository.html#cf-plugins).

 	1. Select the platform value: **win64** for Windows, **osx** for Mac OS X, or **linux64** for Linux.
 	2. Click **Save file**.

+2. Make the file that you download executable if you download the Linux or the Mac OS X plugin.

+        For example, to make the file `activitytracker-cli-mac_x64_v3.0.2` executable for a Mac OS X, run the following command:

+        ```
+        chmod a+x activitytracker-cli-mac_x64_v3.0.2
+        ```
+        {: codeblock}

-2. Run the **cf install-plugin** command to update the {{site.data.keyword.cloudaccesstrailshort}} plugin on Windows.
+3. Run the **cf install-plugin** command to update the {{site.data.keyword.cloudaccesstrailshort}} plugin on Windows.

     ```
 	bx cf install-plugin PluginName -f